Borosan/lpic2book/2091-samba-server-configuration.md

 Normally, Windows store passwords on single computer systems usnig SAM .
 The Security Accounts Manager \(SAM\) is a registry file in Windows NT and later versions until the most recent Windows 10.
 It stores users' passwords in a hashed format \(in LM hash and NTLM hash\).

 In Linux distributions login passwords are commonly hashed and stored in the /etc/shadow file using the MD5 algorithm.
 The security of the MD5 hash function has been severely compromised by collision vulnerabilities.
-This does not mean MD5 is insecure for password hashing but in some distrobutions SHA algorithems are used \(as NSA has benn recommended\)which are more secure and dosen't have known weaknesses .\(we can change it using pam\_unit module, will be describe in PAM course\).
+This does not mean MD5 is insecure for password hashing but in some distrobutions SHA algorithems are used \(as NSA has been recommended\)which are more secure and dosen't have known weaknesses .\(we can change it using pam\_unit module, will be describe in PAM course\).

 Offf, so it seems impossible to come to a conclusion.
 The solution is using a seperate mechanisem to hash and store passwords and use it for smb shares authentication.